Serum CXCL 9 as a Potential Biomarker for Patients with Ulcerative Colitis

 Objectives: To assess the significance of serum chemokine (C-X-C) ligand 9 as a potential marker for identifying ulcerative colitis in adults with inflammatory bowel disease.

-Conclusion: CXCL 9 may be employed as a biomarker for identifying ulcerative colitis and it can be used as a tool for measuring disease activity, in addition to the possibility of being a potential therapeutic target.
+Conclusion: CXCL 9 may be a biomarker for identifying ulcerative colitis.
+It can be used as a tool for measuring disease activity, in addition to the possibility of being a potential therapeutic target.

 Downloads